dhis2/developer-portal/blog/2019-10-29-dhis2-and-docker.md

   ...
 ```
 ### Configuring file storage
 By default, DHIS2 will use container's in-memory storage for file type data values and attributes.
-In production set ups, you should always configure a proper volume and set up routine back up system.
+In production set ups, you should always configure a proper volume and set up routine back up of the system.
 Example of volume mapping container's file storage to host's file storage:

 ```
 volumes: